ClintH/dia-samples/README.md

 A collection of interactivity-oriented samples of using Javascript.
 There is a rough progression in terms of the amount of commenting.
 From simplest to most complex: square, touch, pointer, speech, audio, geo, motion, orientation.

-The samples should be placed within a `public/dia-samples/` directory where you ran the Kattegat generator.
+The samples are placed within a `public/dia-samples/` directory where you ran the Kattegat generator.

 The code for each sample is well-documented, and further notes are in a README.md provided with each sample.
 You can also [browse the README files via Github.com](https://github.com/ClintH/dia-samples).

-Download the samples from the [Github website](https://github.com/ClintH/dia-samples/) as a [zip](https://github.com/ClintH/dia-samples/archive/master.zip) file, or clone the repository with git (see below).

 ## Kattegat Generator